 After I moved back to Maine, I lost some of the interest I had in art, and focused more on sports.
 Through high school, I played basketball, soccer, golf, volleyball, and baseball.
 I also began dating.
 I had no extra time for art, and it was put completely on the backburner.
 I soon graduated, and had no idea what I wanted to do in life.

 I attended the University of Maine at Presque Isle, as an undecided student.
 I soon quit school after a semester of boring “core” classes.
 After that, I started working for a tax software company.
 I learned the in’s and outs of a small business, and was really interested in the company.
 After a year, I started to attend the University again part-time, and I decided to take art classes.
 After a semester, I declared myself an art major, with concentration in fine arts.
 I studied under Anderson Giles, who inspired me to let my inner emotions out on the canvas.
 During this time, I was still working for the tax company, which after the three years I was there, sold out to a larger corporation.
-Things began to change, and I liked working there less and less.
-I continued to attend college to get my BFA.
 After 6 years of working and attending school, I quit my job, and began to paint full time.
 I am now a full time artist, and couldn’t be happier.